Perfectionism Counselling Canberra

 You are not just driven.
 You are running on adrenaline.

-The High-Functioning Trap.
+The High-Functioning Trap

-That unrelenting drive to ensure every detail is flawless isn't just ambition; it is a way to preemptively silence criticism.
+It feels like the anxiety to be perfect never ends.
+That unrelenting drive to ensure every detail is flawless isn't just ambition: it is a way to pre-emptively silence criticism.

 Your high standards act as a safety shield, protecting you from the terrifying possibility of being seen as "less than."
 You don’t need to learn how to do more; you need to learn that you are safe enough to do less.